 “We haven’t seen anyone (with type 2 diabetes) who doesn’t improve on LCHF,” Hallberg said.
-“LCHF makes many things better without making things worse.
-It’s a no-brainer,” she said.
+“LCHF makes many things better without making things worse, ” she said.

 Malhotra referred to a seminal article he wrote in the BMJ in 2013, titled Saturated fat is not the issue.
 In it, he said that it has become a “mantra” that people must eat less saturated fat because it causes heart disease.
 Scientific evidence shows that this advice has” paradoxically increased our cardiovascular risks”, Malhotra said.
 Therefore, it is time to retire the mantra.

 He went on to target the UK government’s “obsession with levels of total cholesterol”.
-He said that this has “diverted our attention from the more egregious risk factor of atherogenic dyslipidaemia”.
-It has also led to the “overmedication of millions of people with statins”.
+He said that this had “diverted our attention from the more egregious risk factor of atherogenic dyslipidaemia”.
+It had also led to the “overmedication of millions of people with statins”.

 Treatment ‘a lottery’

-UK diabetologist Dr David Cavan, who calls himself a recovering endocrinologist, described modern medical management of type 2 diabetes as “a lottery” and “scandalous”.
+UK diabetologist Dr David Cavan, who calls himself a recovering endocrinologist, described modern medical management of type 2 diabetes as “a scandalous lottery”.

 Cavan is author of Reverse Your Diabetes, The Step By Step Plan To Take Control Of Type 2 Diabetes.